Kaev/Alieanum/README.md

 The humans saw your spaceship through telescopes and are attacking you right now.

-This was my first Ludum Dare and i was so AWESOME.
+This was my first Ludum Dare and it was so AWESOME.

 I learned so much in the past 2 days and i'm really happy that i joined the competition.
 This is my first game which i can call kinda finished.. :P